ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t-logical-routers.md

 When you configure NSX-T VPN service in {{site.data.keyword.vpc_short}}, you can use the public `/32` floating IP addresses as the VPN Endpoints both Tier-0 and Tier-1 Logical Routers.
 You can have multiple VPN endpoints, if needed.
 When VPN service is configured on Tier-1 Logical Router, ensure that the floating IP is correctly advertised between Tier-0 and Tier-1 Logical Routers.

-For more information on VPN service, see [VMware Documentation](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-A8B113EC-3D53-41A5-919E-78F1A3705F58.html){: external}.
+For more information about the VPN service, see the [VMware documentation](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-A8B113EC-3D53-41A5-919E-78F1A3705F58.html){: external}.

 ### Network Address Translation
 {: #vpc-ryo-nsx-t-logical-routers-edge-services-nat}